The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 - Sit on the bench and place your feet on the footplates.

-- Hold the handle with your right hand directly in front of your belly button and extend both arms fully.
+- Hold the handle with your right hand directly before your belly button and extend both arms fully.

 - Extend your arm and return to the starting position.